In recent years there have been growing concerns about maintaining a sustainable workforce within general practice.

 The number of trainees staying in the county following the completion of their training is uncertain and GPs within their first five years are also leaving the local workforce.
 There are also issues surrounding more experienced GPs leaving the profession completely.

-There has been engagement with the local GP workforce over the last 12 months and there is now a broad understanding of what would make a difference to their work-life balance and overall wellbeing.
+There has been engagement with the local GP workforce over the last few years and there is now a broad understanding of what would make a difference to their work-life balance and overall wellbeing.

 It has been decided that a focus on “first fives” and in particular initiatives designed to support GP trainees from their training programmes into working in General Practice is likely to ease some of the workforce issues in the county.

 In late January 2019, funding was awarded for four new workforce schemes aimed at increasing the numbers of trainees staying in Nottinghamshire following their training and through their first five years of work.
-There are also several existing workforce schemes operating in the county including the coaching and mentoring service, GP-S and GP Portfolio Plus.
-Funds have also been allocated to support practice manager development and GPs in Bassetlaw as well.
+Since then we have co-ordinated other support schemes for GPs in mid and late career, GPs returning to work after an absence as well as supporting the resilience of practices through schemes like Roving PM.

 Through engagement with trainees and GPs working in Nottinghamshire, we identified there was a need for a ‘hub’ where doctors could access information about all the available workforce schemes in one place, which could support them and offer development opportunities.